boolean-uk/developer-environment-setup/windows/1-windows-setup-instructions-git-install.md

       user@PC-NAME MINGW ~
       $
       ```
-         >If you get a message saying git not found you probably did not complete the git installations step above
+   - If you get a message saying git not found you probably did not complete all of the git installation steps above

    - [ ] Finally type `exit` and then `<Enter>` to close the window.